Modeling the spatial growth of cities: Urban expansion

 A persistent challenge in urban studies is the definition of what constitutes a `city' or `urban agglomeration.'
 Traditional approaches such as the Metropolitan Statistical Areas (MSAs) rely on administrative and functional criteria that vary between countries and are not always consistent.
 To overcome these limitations, Rozenfeld \textit{et al.}~\cite{rozenfeld2008laws} introduced the \emph{City Clustering Algorithm} (CCA), a morphological and data-driven method to identify urban clusters from high-resolution population data (see Fig.~\ref{fig:cca}).

 The CCA operates on gridded population datasets, where each cell $i$ has an associated population $n_i(t)$ at time $t$.
+It can also be applied to point data and is conceptually related to the Hoshen--Kopelman cluster-labeling algorithm~\cite{hoshen1976percolation}.
 The method defines cities as spatially connected components of populated cells.
 The algorithm proceeds as follows: \begin{enumerate} \item Overlay a regular grid on the geographic area of interest.
 Typical cell sizes used are 200~m for Great Britain, 2~km for the United States, and 8~km for Africa. \item Identify all populated cells (cells where $n_i(t) > 0$). \item Select a populated seed cell and assign it to a new cluster. \item Recursively add all neighboring cells with population $> 0$ to the cluster using a `burning' algorithm. \item Repeat the process with the next unvisited populated cell until all such cells are assigned to clusters. \end{enumerate}

 The population $S_i(t)$ of a cluster $i$ at time $t$ is then computed as

 where $n^{(i)}_j(t)$ is the population of the $j$-th cell in cluster $i$, and $N_i$ is the number of cells in that cluster.

 This algorithm is conceptually similar to percolation models and forest-fire dynamics~\cite{Stauffer:1992}, and it provides a scale-independent way of identifying cities as connected components in space, unconstrained by political boundaries.